AgoraIO/Advanced-Video/Video-Call-with-Chat/OpenDuo-Web/README.md

           const appid = "YOUR_SIGNALING_APPID";

-3. Download the Signaling SDK from [Agora.io](https://docs.agora.io/en/Agora%20Platform/downloads).
+3. Download the RTM SDK from [Agora.io](https://docs.agora.io/en/Agora%20Platform/downloads).
-4. Unzip the downloaded SDKs to /static folder, rename Signaling SDK to 'AgoraSig.js'
+4. Unzip the downloaded SDKs to /static folder, rename RTM SDK to 'rtm.min.js'
 4. Run npm in the root directory of your project to install the dependency.

           npm install